Westfall Technik, Polycarbin collaborate to offer circular materials to biomedical industry

 The partnership is believed to revolutionize the biomedical plastic life cycle, as well as establish the first circular economy in the health sciences.

-The JV will allow Westfall Technik to offer laboratory products with recycled plastic
+[This will] allow Westfall Technik to offer laboratory products with recycled plastic

 Via the joint venture (JV) with Polycarbin, Westfall Technik has the flexibility to provide customers with laboratory products with circular economy (recycled) plastic with uniform quality across its NxtBio line of life science and biomedical supplies and products designed for brand owners